Omni-Channel Marketing: Definitions & the Difference Between Omni-, Multi-, and Cross-Channel

 They have a brutal-looking blog with a thousand photos of hip and edgy men wearing Tommy Hilfiger and Calvin Klein on Pinterest.
 Not only do they provide their customers with a wide choice in purchasing opportunities, but they create a seamless integrated customer service.

 Say, a customer finds a Hilfiger Denim Bright White Flag in their Pinterest account, then follows the link to see the price in their online store, and finally buys this item on their Amazon shop.

-2. The guys from Rustic Escentuals use Facebook messenger, organize events and crafting classes, keep blog, send newsletters, and invite users to their warehouse
+2. Rustic Escentuals uses Facebook messenger, organizes events and crafting classes, keeps blog, sends newsletters, and invites users to their warehouse

 Another good example of omni-channel marketing strategy is when a customer finds an item on Facebook, then spends some time scrutinizing the info in a company’s blog, meditates over the purchase later at home, and eventually goes to a warehouse to make a purchase.

-As you see, customers behavior is blurring the channels.
+As you see, customers’ behavior is blurring the lines between channels.

 But it looks like the guys from Rustic Escentuals know for sure how to create bombastic omnichannel experiences.